mobily-enterprises/jsonreststores/README.md

 Rundown of features:

 * **DRY approach**.
-Everything works as you'd expect it to, even though you are free to tweak things.
+Create complex applications keeping your code short and tight, without repeating yourself.
 * **Down-to-earth**.
 It does what developers _actually_ need, using existing technologies.
 * **Database-agnostic**.
 You can either use a generic database connector, or implement the data-manipulation methods yourself.
 * **Protocol-agnostic**.
 For now, only HTTP is implemented.
 However, with JsonRestStores the protocol used to make REST calls doesn't actually matter.
 * **Schema based**.
 Anything coming from the client will be validated and cast to the right type.
 * **API-ready**.
 Every store function can be called via API, which bypass permissions constraints
 * **Tons of hooks**.
 You can hook yourself to every step of the store processing process: `afterValidate()`,   `afterCheckPermissions()`, `afterDbOperation()`, `afterEverything()`
 * **Authentication hooks**.
-Only implement things once, and keep authentication tight.
+Only implement things once, and keep authentication tight and right.
 * **Mixin-based**.
 You can add functionality easily.
 * **Inheriting stores**.
 You can easily derive a store from another one.
+* **Nested data**.
+Automatically load all child records and lookup records from other stores.
 * **Simple error management**.
 Errors can be chained up, or they can make the store return them to the client.
 * **Great documentation**.
 Every aspect of JsonRestStores is carefully explained and documented.
 Note that every day usage doesn't require knowlege of every single aspect of JsonRestStores.